chippyash/Currency/README.md

 #### Generating your own application hard currencies

 Let's say that your application is only interested in using AUD, GBP and USD.
-From a processing point of view, constantly having to query the currencies.xml file, which although optimized, is still large, is potentially an expensive process.
+From a processing point of view, constantly having to query the currencies.xml file, which although optimized, is still large, and is potentially an expensive process.

 A utility is provided to enable you generate 'hard' currency classes to disk.
 You will need to have installed the library via Composer with dev requirements (default for Composer).
 The utility can be found at bin/generate-currency-class.php.